 New Britain Museum of American Art - The library's pass to the New Britain Museum of American Art admits four people.
 Valid for free general admission into museum.
 Additional fees may apply to special exhibitions, events, and programs.
 Library pass cannot be used for Docent-led tours.
 The New Britain Museum of American Art's founding in 1903 entitles the institution to be designated the first museum of strictly American art in the country.
 The museum features colonial portraiture, the Hudson River School, American Impressionism, the Ash Can School, and the important mural series The Arts of Life in America by Thomas Hart Benton.
 The museum has an extensive permanent collection for exhibitions and programming, yet also displays a significant number of borrowed shows and work by emerging artists.
 Please check the New Britain Museum of American Art website for hours, list of events, special closings and weather related closings.

-Norman Rockwell Museum - The library's pass to The Norman Rockwell Museum admits two people into the museum for free.
+Norman Rockwell Museum - The library's pass to The Norman Rockwell Museum admits two people into the museum at a discounted rate of $10 each.
 The Norman Rockwell Museum is dedicated to education and art appreciation inspired by the legacy of Norman Rockwell.
 The museum preserves studies and communicates with a worldwide audience the life, art and spirit of Norman Rockwell in the field of illustration.
 The museum is a gathering place for reflection, involvement, and discovery through the enjoyment of the artist's work.
 Norman Rockwell's unique contributions to art and society, popular culture and social commentary influence the museum's programs and interpretations.
 Please check the Norman Rockwell Museum website for hours, a list of events, special closings and weather related closings.